Secret filming includes surreptitious recording of both visual and audio material.

 - Who was filmed and who was present with the secret cameraperson;

-- When the rushes were received at the production company; and
+- When the rushes were received at the content creator; and

-- When they were viewed by the producer and any other production personnel.
+- When the rushes were viewed by the producer and any other production personnel.

-Channel 4 may wish to see rushes and/or accurate transcripts at any time during production, before transmission and after transmission, in the event of any legal or regulatory issue arising.
+- Secretly filmed material and/or accurate transcripts should be made available to Channel 4 if requested at any time during production, before or after broadcast/publication, or in the event of any legal or regulatory issue arising.

-Original secretly filmed rushes and the logging system must be preserved for at least eighteen months from the date of the programme's transmission or longer if required by Channel 4.
+- Original secretly filmed material and the logging system must be preserved for at least 18 months from the date of first broadcast/publication, or longer if required by Channel 4.

-Producers are directly responsible for logging and viewing all the secretly filmed rushes as soon as reasonably practicable, ideally no later than 24-48 hours after they are delivered to the production company.
+- Producers must log and view all secretly filmed material as soon as reasonably practicable, ideally no later than 24-48 hours after delivery to the content creator.

-The Executive Producer, if there is one and if not the most senior member of production, is responsible for ensuring that he/she has viewed all necessary secretly filmed rushes, depending on the nature of the project and production personnel.
+- The executive producer (or, if none, the most senior member of production) must view all relevant secretly filmed material, depending on the nature of the project and production personnel.

-The Producer (and Executive Producer where applicable) are responsible for telling the Commissioning Editor and/or the programme lawyer promptly of any matter of concern of which he/she becomes aware.
-This includes:
+- The producer (and executive producer where applicable) must tell the commissioning editor and/or the content lawyer/compliance advisor promptly of any matter of concern of which they becomes aware.